databricks-solutions/caspers-kitchens/README.md

 ### 1. Run the full demo (recommended)

-To spin up the complete Casper’s Kitchens environment as pictured above (executes every task in the DAG):
+To spin up the complete Casper's Kitchens environment as pictured above (executes every task in the DAG):

 ```bash
 databricks bundle run caspers